axlsx-styler-gem/axlsx_styler/README.md

 ```

 Here's an example that compares styling a simple table with and without
 AxlsxStyler.
-Suppose make our spreadsheet to look as follows:
+Suppose we wand to create the following spreadsheet:

 ![alt text](./spreadsheet.png "Sample Spreadsheet")